Govinda Naam Mera: Plot

-Govind "Govinda" Waghmare aka Govya/Govindya (Vicky Kaushal), works as a backup dancer for Bollywood films in Mumbai, and wishes to be a choreographer someday.
+Govind "Govinda" (Govind A.) Waghmare (Vicky Kaushal) works as a backup dancer for Bollywood films in Mumbai, and wishes to be a choreographer someday.
 He has a bitter relationship with his wife Gauri (Bhumi Pednekar), and wants to divorce her, to be with his girlfriend Suku (Kiara Advani) who is also a dancer.
 Gauri demands that in order to divorce her, he would first have to pay her ₹2 crores, returning the amount paid to him in dowry at the time of their marriage.
 Gauri has a boyfriend named Baldev, who is an insurance agent.

-Govinda's father, Gopi Vishwakarma, was a famous action director and his mother, Asha Waghmare, was a backup dancer.
+Govinda's father, Gopi Vishwakarma, was a famous fight choreographer and his mother, Asha Waghmare, was a backup dancer.
 They fell in love while working together in films and got married.
 When Govinda was little, Gopi died in an accident and Charulata and Vishnu Vishwakarma, Gopi's wife and son from his first marriage, claim that they are the rightful owner of the bungalow which Gopi had left for Govinda and Asha in his will.
 The Vishwakarma family claim that Gopi's marriage with Asha was a sham and was just part of a film shooting.
 It has led to a long running legal dispute between the two families over ownership of the bungalow.
 Asha has been pretending to be paralyzed in order to gain sympathy and move the case in their favour.

 Govinda thinks of killing Gauri and takes a gun from Inspector Javed, an old friend of Gopi's, but he cannot muster the courage to kill her.
 Javed demands ₹2 lakhs for the gun but Govinda is unable to pay him and gets threatened by him regularly.
 Govinda and Suku get an opportunity to choreograph a music video for the rich producer Ajit Dharkar's drug-addicted son Sandeep aka Sandy.
 The music video is made, but Govinda and Suku have more screen time in it compared to Sandy, which angers Ajit and he demands that they repay him ₹30 lakhs, which was the amount spent in making the song.

 Sometime later, Govinda finds Sandy injured in his car post an accident.
 With him being unconscious, Govinda finds and steals drugs from his car, which are worth crores of rupees and Suku suggests they sell them.
 They both go to Govinda's house and are shocked to find Gauri lying dead on the floor, seemingly murdered.
 They are clueless as to who may have killed her, and bury her in the garden outside the house, removing all other evidence.
 The next morning, Manju, the maidservant discovers a piece of broken glass on the floor with blood stains on it.
 She suspects Govinda for killing Gauri and reports it to Inspector Javed.